 Mahindra had added a fair amount of electronics in the latter Scorpio’s especially the VLX models, check if these are working fine.
 The Scorpio tended to have minor niggles such as power window switch malfunctions, tyre-tronics malfunctioning etc, but nothing really serious.
 Check that all electronics are working – replacing parts is not that expensive though.

 The Scorpio has a good engine and gearbox, but the clutch tends to get hard with time.
 The vehicle has a harder clutch than most normally, but check if it is unusually hard.
 This can involve expensive clutch repairs – which can cost between Rs.
 9000 and Rs.
 12,000.
+Meanwhile, check out our Mahindra Scorpio: Used Car Buyers’ Guide for great, comprehensive advice on buying one right!

 If you are planning to buy a second-hand Scorpio it would be prudent to ask for a detailed service history of the vehicle, as the Scorpio is a high-maintenance vehicle.
 Share any other experiences you have with buying a used Mahindra Scorpio.
 Also read: Buying an imported used car in India